BreeeZe/rpos/README.md

 Windows and Mac users can install Node from the nodejs.org web site.

-Older Raspbian users (eg thouse running Jessie) can install NodeJS and NPM with these commands
+Older Raspbian users (eg those running Jessie) can install NodeJS and NPM with these commands

 ```
   curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -